House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 9. December through February is when most space-heater-related fires occur.

 Space heater fires can happen all year, but the vast majority happen in the deep of winter.
-As much as 50% of space heater fires occur between the months of December, January, and February.
-This fact makes sense because these months are when most people use space heaters.
+As much as 50% of space heater fires occur between December, January, and February.
+This makes sense because most people use space heaters during these months.

 (Nationwide)